15 Treatments for Chronic Fatigue Syndrome (CFS)

 The functional medicine doctors I’ve worked with also used diagnostic testing to create a personalised diet and supplement programme to underpin my recovery.
 The focus was initially to improve my gut health, remove toxins, and feed my body enough of the right foods so my body would find it easier to produce more energy.

 Initially, I thought these dietary changes would only be for a few weeks until I felt better.
 But as the months and years have passed, this has become a new way of being.
 Now that I’ve discovered a way of eating that genuinely makes me feel better, I can’t imagine going back to old ways of eating.
 I’m very conscious I need to do everything I can to boost my health, and feeding my body the right fuel is a fundamental part of this.
-Yes, I occasionally love a piece of cake or a glass of wine, but my diet is much better.
+Yes, I occasionally love a piece of cake or a glass of wine, but my everyday diet is much better.

 Find it easier to adopt new healing habits with my Chronic Fatigue journal.
 Check it out <HERE>.